Yann Martel: Career

 Martel's work first appeared in print in 1988 in The Malahat Review with his short story Mister Ali and the Barrelmaker.
 The Malahat Review also published in 1990 his short story The Facts Behind the Helsinki Roccamatios, for which he won the 1991 Journey Prize and which was included in the 1991–1992 Pushcart Prize Anthology.
 In 1992, the Malahat brought out his short story The Time I Heard the Private Donald J. Rankin String Concerto with One Discordant Violin, by the American Composer John Morton, for which he won a National Magazine Award gold.
 The cultural magazine Border Crossings published his short story Industrial Grandeur in 1993.
 That same year, a bookstore in Ottawa that hosted Martel for a reading issued a handcrafted, limited edition of some of his stories, Seven Stories.

 Martel credits The Canada Council for the Arts for playing a key role in fostering his career, awarding him writing grants in 1991 and 1997.
-In the author's note of his novel Life of Pi, he thanked them and wrote: "… If we, citizens, do not support our artists, then we sacrifice our imagination on the altar of crude reality and we end up believing in nothing and having worthless dreams."OK Novels: Excerpt, Life of Pi.
-OK Novels.
-Retrieved 23 March 2016.
+In the author's note of his novel Life of Pi, he thanked them and wrote: "… If we, citizens, do not support our artists, then we sacrifice our imagination on the altar of crude reality and we end up believing in nothing and having worthless dreams."

 In 1993, Knopf Canada published a collection of four of Martel's short stories: The Facts Behind the Helsinki Roccamatios, the eponymous story, as well as The Time I Heard the Private Donald J. Rankin String Concerto..., Manners of Dying, and The Vita Aeterna Mirror Company.
 On first publication, the collection appeared in Canada, the UK, France, Netherlands, Italy, and Germany.

 Martel's first novel, Self, appeared in 1996.
 It was published in Canada, the UK, the Netherlands, and Germany.